 ||Henry Co.
 Extension Office

-The State Contest will be held on April 25, 2014 in Crawford, GA.
+The State Contest will be held on May 11, 2018 in Athens, GA.
 Only qualifying teams will have the opportunity to compete.

 - Participate in a community and/or county 4-H Poultry Judging Contest